toitware/web-toitdocs/tests/README.md

 Some non-automated tests.

+Things to check:
+- make sure all links work.

-For each test create the json and then view it with the Toitdoc viewer.
+Create the json and then view it with the Toitdoc viewer.

 ## Creating the JSON